SquidKit/SquidKit/README.md

 let address = entity["address"].stringWithDefault("Address N/A")
 ```

-JSONEntity also supports two subscript operators: one that takes a String (for extracting key values) and one that takes an Int (for extracting array element values).
+JSONEntity supports two subscript operators: one that takes a String (for extracting key values) and one that takes an Int (for extracting array element values).
 The subscript operators return a non-nil JSONEntity that wraps the value.
 Of course, values don't always exist; this is way the value extraction methods all return optionals.
 One can also look at the "isValid" bool value of a JSONEntity to determine if it contains a valid value.

 JSONEntity conforms to SequenceType, which means it supports iteration using for-in syntax:
 ```swift